hongtaoh/hongtaoh.github.io/content/en/blog/2021-06-17-effective.md

 I cannot agree more with the above message.
 I feel that unless you are physically fit, you won't have enough energy to do anything.

-Don't believe that you can suffer your health for the short term to get something done more quickly.
+Don't believe that you can sacrifice your health for the short term to get something done more quickly.
 That's a dangerous thought.
 Always, your productivity boosts when you are fit and have good relationships with people.

 >The heart of personal effectiveness is not necessarily any special knowledge or secret: it is doing the basics consistently well.

 Can't agree more.
-For example, everyone knows that (1) sleeping and getting up early, (2) spending quality time with family members, (3) readings books, and (4) erercising, are good to our physical and mental health.
+For example, everyone knows that (1) sleeping and getting up early, (2) spending quality time with family members, (3) reading books, and (4) exercising, are good for your physical and mental health.
 But, ask yourself, do you set aside time for these activities each and every day?

 ## 1. Fundamental principles